A Belated National Championship For Auburn?

 The Associate Press is an entirely different story.

-Many believe the writers will crown a new champion.
+Many believe the rs will crown a new champion.
 ESPN analysts Craig James and Ed Cunningham clearly favor giving the title to Auburn.
 An undefeated season in the SEC coupled with the throttling Oklahoma took from USC in the championship game, makes it a no brainer – at least according to those two.

 James believes it’s quite possible the AP will crown Auburn champions.
 “In my mind, if USC is stripped of the title, Auburn becomes the national champion,” said James.
 “For what Auburn did that season, I have always thought it was an injustice.”